Benjamin de Murashkin - Composer

 The title LOGOS refers to planetary Logoi, such as our own solar system’s Solar Logos, and takes as inspiration cosmic formation and destruction.

-Like a musical Big Bang, a sound of breath opens the piece’s universe and starts it on its evolutionary path.
-Four such impulses set off more and more layers of sound, flowing towards the top of the orchestra’s range, while string chorales gather in speed and size to gradually form a climax.
+Like a musical Big Bang, the piece’s universe opens through the sound of musicians breathing through their instruments before starting on its developmental path.
+Four such breathy impulses set off more and more layers of shimmering textures, each flowing at its own speed towards the top of the orchestra’s range.
+Meanwhile, string chorales gather in speed and size, culminating together with the flowing layers into a climax evocative of a sunrise.

-In the 2nd section all sense of pulse dissipates as the strings take up a long flowing melody that hovers over a backdrop of slowly changing chords.
-This music builds in intensity, as the material becomes more and more compressed in tempo, leading to a violent outburst from the entire orchestra – a star exploding.
+In the second section all sense of pulse dissipates.
+Here the strings take up a long meandering melody that hovers over a backdrop of slowly shifting chords.
+The melody starts to evolve into chromatically rising lines while the chords become more and more compressed in tempo, building enormously in intensity until the entire orchestra erupts violently - a star exploding.